 There are only 3 visa-exempt countries for Sri Lanka; Singapore, the Seychelles, and the Maldives.
 An additional 21 countries are required to apply for a Sri Lanka tourist visa from an Embassy or Consulate.
 All other foreign citizens are able to apply for a Sri Lanka visa for tourism through the simple online ETA application.

-The Sri Lanka ETA (Electronic Travel Authorization) was introduced in 2012 in order to simplify the process of getting a visa for Sri Lanka.
+The Sri Lanka visa online (called Electronic Travel Authorization) was introduced in 2012 in order to simplify the process of getting a visa for Sri Lanka.
 Eligible foreign citizens coming to the country for short stays can apply for the Sri Lanka ETA for tourism through a simple online form and receive their Sri Lanka visa on arrival quickly at the border.

 Travellers visiting Sri Lanka for a short holiday who are not from countries eligible for the ETA or visa on arrival are required to apply at an Embassy or Consulate for a tourist visa for Sri Lanka before their trip.